In 1896, Dundalk man Patrick Cunningham put a bang in the closing stages of the US Presidential election campaign.

 On October 31st, an election rally took place for Republican candidate William McKinley in the Massachusetts town of New Bedford.
 It was just four days away from polling day and the Republicans cast their net out across the old whaling town to catch votes.

 The Republican rally saw a festive atmosphere in the town on that Halloween night but, Louth man Patrick Cunningham who had made New Bedford his home was not pleased with it.
 He was a supporter of Democrat candidate William Jennings Bryan so he decided to disrupt the Republican rally by sending a rocket down Main Street!

-Patrick Cunningham was born in Dundalk, Co Louth on the 4th of May 1844.
-At the age of 9, he went with his family on an emmigrant ship to America.
+Patrick Cunningham was born in Dundalk, County Louth, on the 4th of May 1844.
+At the age of 9, he went with his family on an emigrant ship to America.
 His father passed on his cobbler skills to him but, at the age of 20, Cunningham joined the Union Navy during the American Civil War.
 During his brief stint in the Navy Cunngiham developed an interest in weaponry, especially explosives.